Acura AC System Recharge DIY Guide

 Remove the cap from the low-pressure port.
 The low-pressure port has an L marked on top.
 The line for the low-pressure side is thicker than the high-pressure line.

-Step 5: Connect recharge kit
+Connect the recharge kit

 Connect your A/C hose to the charging port.
 Now we are almost ready to add freon to your Acura A/C system.